joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/RadialGaugeBuilder.md

 # Kendo.Mvc.UI.Fluent.RadialGaugeBuilder

-Defines the fluent interface for configuring the !:RadialGauge{T} component.
+Defines the fluent interface for configuring the RadialGauge component.

 ## Methods